Muskansoni6260/political-quiz-program/README.md

-This is quiz program here piliticals related questions are asked.
+This is quiz program here politicals related questions are asked.